Heerdam/MdVis/README.md

 #### SSAO
 Enables/ Disables SSAO (Screen Space Ambient Occlusion).
 Disabling it will increase performance.
 #### Computing spline
-Allows ultra fast concurrent calculating of the cubic splines on the gpu.
+Allows ultra fast concurrent computing of the cubic splines on the gpu.
 Set this to 0 if your computer doesnt manage to link the shader. (-> if MdVis gets stuck for no reason)

 ### Key bindings
 Rotate the camera with left mouse button pressed.